Computational quantum transport: a scattering approach perspective: A pedagogical example: conductance of samples cut out of a two-dimensional electron gas

 In general, the discretization procedure yields systems of equations of the form

 where the indices $n$ and $m$ label the \emph{sites} and \emph{orbitals} of the system.
 In our example each index consists of a tuple $(n_x,n_y)$, but in general they include other degrees of freedom such as spin or orbital index, as well as more dimensions or lattices.
 The off-diagonal matrix elements $H_{nm}$ with $n\neq m$ are called \emph{hoppings}, while the diagonal ones $H_{nn}$ are the \emph{onsite energies}.
-The hoppings define the underlying graph structure of the scattering problems, such as the ones shown in the insets of Fig.~\ref{fig:practical_examples}.
-The solution of this infinite system of linear equations for a fixed $E$ follows similar steps to the ones we used to solve the continuum problem.
+The hoppings define the underlying graph structure of the scattering problems, such as the ones shown in the different insets of Fig.~\ref{fig:practical_examples}.

-Coming back to our example, to keep the algebra simple, we further restrict the construction of the solution to just one dimension and drop the subscript in the index $n_x \rightarrow n$.
+To keep the algebra simple, we further restrict the construction of the solution to just one dimension and drop the subscript in the index $n_x \rightarrow n$.
 Setting the unit of energy to $\hbar^2/(2m^*a^2)$ and absorbing the constant $-4$ shift in the definition of $V_n$, we seek to solve the following set of equations:

 where $V_n \ne 0$ in the scattering region $1 \leq n \leq L$.
 Similar to the continuum problem, we solve the Schrödinger equation in the electrodes first by requiring that the wave function in the left electrode region $n\le 0$ is a superposition of plane waves: